 Easy & Delicious Red Wine Reduction Sauce Recipe

-So, it's date night.. and you want to wow your date with something delicious and "fancy" without it being too difficult or too much work to prepare.
-Enter our recipe for red wine reduction sauce.
-This easy to prepare sauce takes just a few minutes, you will be ready to enjoy this delicious sauce as a great accompaniment to any meat or fish you might serve it with!
+So, it's date night.. and you want to wow your date with something delicious and "fancy" without it being too difficult, or too much work to prepare.
+Enter our recipe for this easy to make red wine reduction sauce.
+In just a few minutes, you will be ready to enjoy this delicious sauce as a great accompaniment to any meat or fish you might serve it with!

 1 cup of your favorite dry red wine (Cabernet, Merlot, Zinfandel, Syrah)